ItalyPaleAle/francis/docs/content/workflows/parallelism.md

 The item list is fixed once the upstream step reports, so it never changes underneath a running fan-out.

-The items are always a step's **whole** output: there is no selector for one field of something larger.
+The items are always a step's whole output: there is no selector for one field of something larger.
 Write a small step that returns the list, as `plan` does above.

 ### Bounding a fan-out

-`WithMaxParallel(n)` bounds how many of a fan-out's tasks are in flight **per instance**, as a sliding window in index order.
+`WithMaxParallel(n)` bounds how many of a fan-out's tasks are in flight per instance, as a sliding window in index order.

-`WithConcurrency` is separate: it limits how much work a host accepts across **all** instances.
+`WithConcurrency` is separate: it limits how much work a host accepts across all instances.
 A fan-out of 500 with `WithMaxParallel(8)`, on four hosts each running `WithConcurrency(4)`, has at most 8 in flight for that instance and 16 across the cluster.

 Asking for more in-flight tasks than the cluster can run does not fail the fan-out.
 The surplus waits, and the step takes longer.